govau/service-manual/content/managing-content/content-auditing/analyse-and-evaluate/quality.md

 ## [1]Findability
 - Does the navigation help the user find information?
-- Are the information arcitecture (IA) labels easy to understand?
+- Are the information architecture (IA) labels easy to understand?
 - Is the meta description written as a call-to-action using relevant keywords?
 - Is the information easily found using the site’s search?
 - Is the information easily found using a search engine?